OfekRainish/OfekRainish_notebook/_posts/2026-02-12-MALDI Dry Drop Experiment – Sample Prep.md

 Possible matrix acids used:
 - 2,5-Dihydroxybenzoic acid (DHB)
 - α-Cyano-4-hydroxycinnamic acid (HCCA)
+- You might want to add more acids like formic acid/TFA

 General usage:
 - HCCA → typically used for small proteins and peptides